Dr. Elizabeth Mitcham Ed.D.

 (i) Identification of children with speech or language impairments; (ii) Diagnosis and appraisal of specific speech or language impairments; (iii) Referral for medical or other professional attention necessary for the habilitation of speech or language impairments; (iv) Provision of speech and language services for the habilitation of communication impairments, including form, content, and function of language; and (v) Counseling and guidance of parents, children, and teachers regarding speech and language impairments.

-- Schools and Medicaid - Information for Families
+- Medicaid Information

 - Arc of North Carolina